arian-press2015/uniac/README.md

 # UnIaC

-UnIaC is a universal `Infrastructure as Code` tool that converts YAML configurations into existing `IaC` tools like `Terraform HCL`, with a focus on simplicity and provider-agnostic infrastructure management.
+UnIaC is a unified `Infrastructure as Code` tool that converts YAML configurations into existing `IaC` tools like `Terraform HCL`, with a focus on simplicity and provider-agnostic infrastructure management.

 The goal is to have a unified language for infrastructure, to prevent confusions, simplify transitions, and setting a common language.